hanskuhn/hanskuhn.github.io/_posts/2023-12-01-DKIM_on_FreeBSD.md

 Final configuration

-  Generate a key to be stored in /var/db/dkim/.
+Generate a key to be stored in `/var/db/dkim/`.
 Consider '/usr/local/sbin/opendkim-genkey'

 I'm going to use the following values for my keypair that will be used for signing outgoing email.
-The public key is stuffed into the DNS using the format 'selector._domainkey.example.com IN TXT "v=DKIM1; k=rsa; p=VERYLONGSTRING"'
+The public key is stuffed into the DNS using the format

+{%highlight bash %}
+'selector._domainkey.example.com IN TXT "v=DKIM1; k=rsa; p=VERYLONGSTRING"'
+{%endhighlight %}

+{%highlight bash %}
 selector:        20231205 # a date is a common choice
 domain:          example.com
 keylength:       2048 RSA
 privatekey_dir:  /var/db/dkim/example.com/
+{%endhighlight %}

 Let's make a keypair!
 {%highlight bash %}